jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

   image: "/img/aside-sedation-and-general-anesthesia.jpg"
 quote:
   title: ''
-  body: 'Both Conscious Sedation (CS) and General Anesthesia (GA), are safe and reliable
+  body: 'Both Conscious Sedation (CS) and General Anesthesia (GA) are safe and reliable
     procedures, logically, as long as they are practiced under ideal conditions of infrastructure and clinical equipment, and of course; under the responsibility of a Highly Specialized Medical Team.